-Current evidence suggests immune differences and neuroinflammation are implicated in the severity and pathogenesis of the autism phenotype.
-For example, recent meta-analyses found higher concentrations of pro-inflammatory cytokines in individuals on the autism spectrum compared to the control group and a subset of immune-related genes were significantly associated with autistic traits.
-Despite many studies demonstrating altered levels of immune biomarkers and abnormal immune function in both the peripheral and central nervous system in autism, it is still not clear whether the immune system plays a direct role in autism development via alteration of neurodevelopmental processes.
+Current evidence suggests immune differences and neuroinflammation are implicated in the severity and pathogenesis of the autism phenotype.92 For example, recent meta-analyses found higher concentrations of pro-inflammatory cytokine molecules in individuals on the autism spectrum compared to the control group93 and a subset of immune-related genes were significantly associated with autistic traits.94 Despite many studies demonstrating altered levels of immune biomarkers and abnormal immune function in both the peripheral and central nervous system in autism, it is still not clear whether the immune system plays a direct role in autism development via alteration of neurodevelopmental processes.

-Several recent studies suggest that maternal immunological factors may play a role in the pathogenesis of autism during prenatal development.
-Maternal infection and fever, autoimmune disease, asthma, and obesity are all associated with autism development in the offspring.
-However, these results are largely based on data from peripheral blood, which may not be representative of changes that occur in the brain.
+Several recent studies suggest that maternal immunological factors may play a role in the development of autism during gestation.
+Maternal infection and fever, autoimmune disease, asthma, and obesity are all associated with autism development in the offspring.^{92, 95} However, these results are largely based on data from peripheral blood, which may not be representative of changes that occur in the brain.
 Therefore, future research will need to answer whether the immunological changes observed cause differences during neurodevelopment or whether differences in neurodevelopment change the function and activity of the immune system.

-Microglia are innate immune cells that reside in the central nervous system and are activated in response to infection or inflammation.
-Even in their so-called resting state, they perform critical homeostatic functions in the central nervous system.
-Microglial activation has been linked to altered brain connectivity in children on the autism spectrum, and pro-inflammatory cytokines and microglial phenotypes are also seen in autistic individuals.
-Further investigation of the role of microglia are warranted based on our emerging understanding of their role in neurotypical development and potential contribution to autism phenotypes.
+Microglia are immune cells that reside in the central nervous system and are activated as part of the defensive response to infection or inflammation.
+Even in their so-called resting state, they are essential for maintaining neuron function the central nervous system.96 Microglial activation has been linked to altered brain connectivity in children on the autism spectrum, and pro-inflammatory cytokines and microglial phenotypes are also seen in autistic individuals.92 Further investigation of the role of microglia are warranted based on our emerging understanding of their role in typical neurodevelopment and potential contribution to autism phenotypes.
 In addition, more studies are needed to identify the roles of molecules secreted by immune cells on brain development and function.